lukeholder/craft-editor/README.md

 # Usage

-After installation you can simply place this in your twig template.
+After installation you can simply place this in your twig templates:

 ```
 {% if user and user.admin %}
-<a href="{{ craft.editor.templateLink }}">Edit this Template</a>
+<a href="{{ craft.editor.templateLink(_self) }}">Edit this Template</a>
 {% endif %}
 ```
-Suggest placing this in your _layout.html template if you have one.
+You need to place the above in the actual files you wish to have a link to.
+If you only place the above link in the layout you will only get a link to your layout.

 # Coming Soon

-* Auto backup of your templates
 * Template versioning.
 * Push template to production site
 * Tabbed editor